-After one iteration, there exist only two possible assignments, and after two iterations, the solution is unique.

-If the cost of the solution of the LAP is zero, this means that a possible assignment exists.
-We then use the new perturbed adjacency matrices and try to find assignments for the remaining vertices.
-The solution of the LAP itself, however, is not necessarily a valid solution of the graph isomorphism problem since the vertices cannot be assigned independently.
-Consider, for example, Figure~\ref{fig:CycleGraphCostMatrices}b.
-If we assign vertex $ \mf{v}_2 $ to vertex $ \mf{v}_5 $, then the assignment of $ \mf{v}_3 $ to $ \mf{v}_2 $ becomes invalid.
-If we, on the other hand, assign vertex $ \mf{v}_2 $ to vertex $ \mf{v}_6 $, then the assignment of $ \mf{v}_3 $ to $ \mf{v}_3 $ becomes invalid.
-Therefore, we assign the vertices iteratively.
-If the graphs are isomorphic and the algorithm found valid assignments for all vertices, then the diagonals of the adjacency matrices $ A $ and $ B $ determine the permutation $ \pi $.

-A detailed description of the proposed graph isomorphism testing approach is presented in Algorithm~\ref{alg:isIsomorphic} and Algorithm~\ref{alg:findPermutation}.
-In the description of the algorithm, we have not included backtracking techniques.
-Backtracking is needed if a previous assignment was successful but does not result in a correct permutation.
-We then delete the previous assignment and try to find a different assignment for this vertex.
-The algorithm is stopped if no assignment for vertex $ \mf{v}_1 $ of $ \mf{G}_A $ could be found.
+After one perturbation, all eigenvalues are distinct, but due to the remaining reflection symmetry the solution is not unique and there are still two ambiguous eigenvectors (see Example~\ref{ex:GI distint eigenvalues}).
+After two iterations, the solution is unique and the resulting permutation is given by